reefab/ResumeMan/README.md

 To create/update your resume, you'll just need to edit the [`data/resume.yml`](https://github.com/reefab/ResumeMan/blob/master/data/resume.yml) file.
 All keys with a `desc: |` header can be Markdown formated.

-Here is what it looks lile:
+Here is what it looks like:

 ```yaml
 info: